William Westmoreland: Military career

 Following graduation from the United States Military Academy at West Point in 1936, Westmoreland became an artillery officer and served in several assignments with the 18th Field Artillery at Fort Sill.
 In 1939, he was promoted to first lieutenant, after which he was a battery commander and battalion staff officer with the 8th Field Artillery at Schofield Barracks, Hawaii.
 In World War II, Westmoreland saw combat with the 34th Field Artillery Regiment, 9th Infantry Division, in Tunisia, Sicily, France, and Germany; he commanded the 34th Battalion in Tunisia and Sicily.
 He reached the temporary wartime rank of colonel, and on 13 October 1944, was appointed the chief of staff of the 9th Infantry Division.

-After the war, Westmoreland completed paratrooper training at the Army's Jump School in 1946.
+After the war, Westmoreland completed paratrooper training at the army's jump school in 1946.
 He then commanded the 504th Parachute Infantry Regiment, 82nd Airborne Division.
 From 1947 to 1950, he served as chief of staff for the 82nd Airborne Division.
-He was an instructor at the Command and General Staff College from August to October 1950 and at the newly organized Army War College from October 1950 to July 1952.
+He was an instructor at the Command and General Staff College from August to October 1950 and at the newly organized U.S. Army War College from October 1950 to July 1952.
 From July 1952 to October 1953, Westmoreland commanded the 187th Airborne Regimental Combat Team in Japan and Korea.
 He was promoted to brigadier general in November 1952 at the age of 38, making him one of the youngest U.S. Army generals in the post-World War II era.

-After returning to the United States in October 1953, Westmoreland was deputy assistant chief of staff, G–1, for manpower control on the Army staff until 1955.
+After returning to the United States in October 1953, Westmoreland was deputy assistant chief of staff, G–1, for manpower control on the army staff until 1955.
 In 1954, Westmoreland completed a three-month management program at Harvard Business School.
 As historian Stanley Karnow noted, "Westy was a corporation executive in uniform."
 From 1955 to 1958, he was the United States Army's Secretary of the General Staff.
 He then commanded the 101st Airborne Division from 1958 to 1960.
 He was Superintendent of the United States Military Academy from 1960 to 1963.
 In 1962, Westmoreland was admitted as an honorary member of the Massachusetts Society of the Cincinnati.
 He was promoted to lieutenant general in July 1963 and was Commanding General of the XVIII Airborne Corps from 1963 to 1964.